Protecting Your Home From Water Damage

 - Install drip pans that are connected to a drain if the water heater is installed on any level above the basement.

 - Make sure that the ﬁrst 18 inches of the hot water line, or longer, are composed of copper pipe.

 Any opening to the outside needs to be checked frequently.
-Inspect the edges of attic windows and skylights closely, from inside and outside, to see whether there is any chance of leakage.
+Inspect the edges of attic windows and skylights, from inside and outside, to see whether there is any chance of leakage.
 If you notice dampness or mould, water seepage is a likely cause.